 Historically, U.S. government access to foreign criminal records (other than Canada's) has been limited.
 Therefore, if you do not tell USCIS about your arrest in England, there is a chance that the agency will not find out about it.

 Nevertheless, given how quickly information-sharing technologies and policies can change, and how serious the consequences for failing to disclose one's criminal background can be, it would be a mistake to take that chance; especially since the type of background you have would probably not bar your permanent residence or future naturalization in the first place.

 For adjustment of status applicants who have been associated with national security threats or organized crime, records of foreign convictions might already be available to USCIS through U.S. government databases and could be retrieved automatically after the biometrics appointment.

-For all other adjustment applicants, USCIS would need to make an individual records request through Interpol – which is unlikely to happen unless an application raises particular suspicions.
-Add to this the fact that foreign governments might be more reluctant to share records of arrests and charges that did not result in a conviction, and you could reasonably conclude that USCIS is unlikely to find out about your criminal history.
+For all other adjustment applicants, USCIS would need to make an individual records request through Interpol.
+That's unlikely to happen unless an application raises particular suspicions.
+Add to this the fact that foreign governments might be reluctant to share records of arrests and charges that did not result in a conviction, and you could reasonably conclude that USCIS is unlikely to find out about your criminal history.

 Still, even the remote chance that USCIS might find out about that background should dissuade you from answering "No" to the Form I-485 question about your previous arrest and charge.